l-adic/ttc/docs/README.md

 at deployment.

 After the `Rank` phase is completed, the contract is transitioned into the `Trade` phase.
-The preferences are locked and the contract emits an event for the `Monitor` service to act on.
+The preferences are locked and the contract emits an event for the `Monitor` service to act.

 <p align="center">
   <img src="./flow2.drawio.png" width="500" title="hover text">